B-UMMI/chewBBACA/README.md

 - Fixed PLOT5/3 identification when coding sequences are in the reverse strand.

+- Fixed computation of the representative self-scores when performing allele calling for a subset of the loci in a schema.

 Check our [Changelog](https://github.com/B-UMMI/chewBBACA/blob/master/CHANGELOG.md) to learn about the latest changes.

 ## Citation